The 2019 IPO Frenzy & the effect on Bay Area Real Estate

 HOST, Miranda Junowicz

 Miranda is an experienced and talented agent specializing in personalized real estate consulting for international real estate buyers and sellers.
-She has extensive international real estate experience, joining the Dreyfus Group of Golden Gate Sotheby’s International Realty following 13 years at the helm of the real estate agency she created in Paris, France.
+She has extensive international real estate experience, joining Golden Gate Sotheby’s International Realty following 13 years of investor and real estate consulting in Paris, France.

 CO-HOST, Michael Dreyfus